steelbrain/ucompiler-plugin-browserify/README.md

-UCompiler-Plugin-Less
+UCompiler-Plugin-Browserify
 ======================

-This is a Less.js support package for UCompiler.
+This is a browserify support package for UCompiler.

-#### How to Use
+## How to Use

-Simply add "less" to `plugins` field in your `.ucompilerrc`
+You first need to add `ucompiler-plugin-browserify` to your `devDependencies` within your `package.json`, then simply add "browserify" to the `plugins` field in your `.ucompilerrc` configuration file.

 ```js
 {